Towards Stable, Globally Expressive Graph Representations with Laplacian Eigenvectors: Incorporating the stability constraint

 where $\rho:\mathbb{R}_{\geqslant 0}\rightarrow [0,1]$ is a continuous \emph{smoothing function} with $\rho(0)=1$ and $\lim_{x\rightarrow+\infty}\rho(x)=0$, and other notations follow Proposition~\ref{prop:construction}.
 Further let $\phi:\mathbb{R}^2\rightarrow \mathbb{R}^m$ and $\psi:\mathbb{R}^m\rightarrow\mathbb{R}$ be parameterized functions that apply row-wise on $n\times 2$ and $n\times m$ matrices, respectively.
 Then

 is called an \textbf{orthogonal group equivariant augmentation}, or \textbf{OGE-Aug} on $G$. \end{definition}

+We illustrate the key differences between Vanilla OGE-Aug and OGE-Aug in Figure~\ref{fig:oge-aug}.
+We use different colors to represent Laplacian eigenvectors that correspond to different eigenvalues, namely $\bm{V}_1,\bm{V}_2,\ldots, \bm{V}_K$.
+As is shown on the bottom left of Figure~\ref{fig:oge-aug}, Vanilla OGE-Aug uses a separate $O(\mu)$-invariant universal representation function $f_\mu$ to encode Laplacian eigenvectors with multiplicity $\mu$.
+In contrast, one may witness from the bottom right of Figure~\ref{fig:oge-aug} that OGE-Aug uses a \textbf{single} $O(n)$-invariant encoder $f$ to encode eigenvectors coming from all eigenspaces, while a continuous smoothing function $\rho$ is used to generate $\mathrm{mask}_1,\mathrm{mask}_2,\ldots,\mathrm{mask}_K$, which keep each group of eigenvectors aware of the eigenspace where they belong, \textbf{as well as the eigenspaces nearby}.

-There are some remarkable points regarding OGE-Aug.
-First, instead of using a different orthogonal group invariant encoder for different eigenspace dimensions, a \textbf{single} $O(n)$-invariant encoder $f$ is used to encode eigenvectors coming from all eigenspaces.
-The dependency on eigenspace dimensions $\mu_j$ ($j=1,\ldots, K$) appears only in the form of a weighted sum, which is insensitive to the exact splitting of Laplacian eigenspaces.
-Moreover, a continuous smoothing function $\rho$ is used to keep the eigenvectors aware of the eigenspace where they belong, \textbf{as well as the eigenspaces nearby}.
-As $\rho$ becomes more and more centered at 0 (namely, $\rho(0)=1$ and $\rho(x)\rightarrow 0$ for all $x>0$), each eigenspace gets encoded by its own portion of parameters from $f$ that are not shared with each other; contrarily, with $\rho$ being flatter, more parameters are shared across eigenspaces.
+We remark that OGE-Aug eliminates both sources of instability in Vanilla OGE-Aug mentioned above.
+First, OGE-Aug avoids using a different encoder $f_{\mu_j}$ for each eigenspace dimension $\mu_j$.
+Second, the numbers $\mu_j$ ($j=1,\ldots, K$) only appear in the form of a weighted sum, which is insensitive to the exact splitting of Laplacian eigenspaces.
+Furthermore, with the smoothing function $\rho$, OGE-Aug even gains better flexibility compared with Vanilla OGE-Aug.
+As $\rho$ becomes more centered at 0 (namely, $\rho(0)=1$ and $\rho(x)\rightarrow 0$ for all $x>0$), each eigenspace gets encoded by its own portion of parameters from $f$ that are not shared with each other; contrarily, with $\rho$ being flatter, more parameters are shared across eigenspaces.
 In other words, the shape of $\rho$ controls the ``degree of smoothness'' of OGE-Aug.

 Next, we quantitatively characterize the stability of OGE-Aug.
-To this end, we first present our definition of stability, following~\citep{huang2023stability}.
+To this end, we first present our definition of stability, following (though slightly different from)~\citep{huang2023stability}.

-\begin{definition}[Stability, following Definition 3.1 of \citep{huang2023stability}] A function $f$, operating on the Laplacian $L$ of a graph $G$ and producing a node feature augmentation $Z\in\mathbb{R}^{|V(G)|\times d}$, is said to be stable, if there exist constants $c, C>0$, such that for any two Laplacians $L,L'$,
+\begin{definition}[Stability, following Definition 3.1 of \citep{huang2023stability}] A function $f$, operating on the Laplacian $\bm{L}$ of a graph $G$ and producing a node feature augmentation $\bm{Z}\in\mathbb{R}^{|\mathcal{V}(G)|\times d}$, is said to be stable, if there exist constants $c_1, C_1,\ldots, c_m,C_m>0$, such that for any two Laplacians $\bm{L},\bm{L}'$,

-in which $\|\cdot\|_\text{F}$ stands for Frobenius norm, and $P_*=\arg\min_{P\in S_n}\|L-PL'P^T\|_\text{F}$ is the permutation matrix matching $L$ and $L'$ (assuming both $L$ and $L'$ are of size $n\times n$). \end{definition}
+in which $\|\cdot\|_\text{F}$ stands for Frobenius norm, and $\bm{P}_*=\arg\min_{\bm{P}\in S_n}\|\bm{L}-\bm{PL}'\bm{P}^T\|_\text{F}$ is the permutation matrix matching $\bm{L}$ and $\bm{L}'$ (assuming both $\bm{L}$ and $\bm{L}'$ are of size $n\times n$). \end{definition}

 We are now ready to give our theoretical result on the stability of OGE-Aug.
 We assume that the following conditions hold for functions $\psi, \phi, f$ and $\rho$.